 » I have played on many sites throughout the years and I have NEVER experienced customer service like this! «

 Fantasy Football Season-Long Money Leagues

 Looking for simply the best fantasy football experience anywhere?

 DataForce offers a wide variety of season-long, NFL fantasy football money games for you to join in our lobby, including several flavors of Redraft Leagues and Dynasty Leagues.
 All leagues contain ten, twelve or fourteen teams, so you'll be competing head-to-head each week against other owners, and all DataForce leagues share a similar set of rules for player scoring.

 Games Hosted at DataForce Fantasy Football and at MyFantasyLeague

 MyFantasyLeague.com offers sprawling, robust software with intergration to many more 3rd-party analysis tools.

 Generous Prize Return

 DataForce is proud to offer the best fantasy football experience on the internet with the best prize payouts you'll find anywhere.
+Check out how we compare to the competition at Cheat Sheet Warroom!
 We offer six levels of contests in our Season-Long Leagues, from $20 to $1000, and charge only a flat $12 commissioner fee for copper through silver leagues (slightly more for ruby, gold and platinum).
 If you choose a league running on MyFantasyLeague.com, there is an additional $6 hosting fee, and all leagues have a small regulatory fee now that we've entered the age of fantasy football regulation by several states.
 All other money goes into the prize fund!